 11. African American Soldiers on Anti-Aircraft BatterySource:Getty

-(Original Caption) 1/9/1944-Italy: An American anti-aircraft battery is manned entirely by Negro soldiers near the front lines above Venafar, Italy.
+An American anti-aircraft battery is manned entirely by Negro soldiers near the front lines above Venafar, Italy, on Jan.
+9, 1944.
 Front row, left to right, Pvt.
 George H. Renick of Philadelphia, PA, Pvt.
 Walter West of Detroit, MI (rear) Sgt.
 Edweard Kemp, Jr. of Knoxville, TN, Pvt.
 Archie Jenkins of Greenville, MS and Pvt.
 Howard McKenney of Louisville, KY.

 12. African American Soldier Shooting at EnemySource:Getty

-(Original Caption) 7/14/1944-South Pacific: One of the Negro soldiers of the American 93rd Division fires from a prone position just outside a Jap leanto, while on patrol, the troops occupied an apparently deserted Jap bivouac area, then was attacked.
-This is the first time that colored ground troops have been used in combat in this theater.
+One of the Negro soldiers of the American 93rd Division fires from a prone position in the South Pacific on July 14, 1944.
+This is the first time that “colored” ground troops were used in combat in this theater.